Our Impact

 Thank you to all the landowners, donors, volunteers, and corporate sponsors for your support.
 We couldn’t do this work without you!

-Volunteer Activities: In 2024, CLCF’s active volunteers donated 800 hours (and counting) of stewardship, event staffing, and clerical assistance.
+Volunteer Activities: In 2025, CLCF’s active volunteers donated over 800 hours of stewardship, event staffing, and clerical assistance.

-Community Relations: 2024 was a great year for events!
-CLCF hosted the Snowshoe Shuffle, the Kayak Tour at Little Cedar Lake, a Farm Walk & Talk, Two Munch & Learn events, CLCF’s 3rd Annual Race for Open Space, and the Annual History Talk.
+Community Relations: 2025 was a great year for events!
+CLCF hosted the Snowshoe Shuffle, multiple Walk & Talks and Habitat Hikes, the Kayak Tour at Silver Lake, the Nature’s Neighbors Children’s Series, CLCF’s 4th Annual Race for Open Space, and the Annual History Talk.

 CLCF’s Nature Series, sponsored by the Ziegler Family Foundation in Memory of R.D.
-Ziegler, hosted five events this year.
-These include the Spring Talk, which featured Craig Thompson from the WDNR, a documentary screening of Common Ground, a Walk & Talk at Cedar Community, “Raptors in Conservation” presented by Schlitz Audubon Nature Center, and the Fall Talk featuring representatives from the Ice Age Trail Alliance.
+Ziegler, hosted eight events this year.
+These include the Spring Talk, which featured Kirk Johnson from the Smithsonian Musuem of Natural History, two documentary screenings of An Invitation to Wonder, a talk with Executive Director of the Wisconsin Wetlands Association, Tracy Hames, a Walk & Talk with Dornacker Prairie Acres, “Owls: Designed for Darkness” presented by Schlitz Audubon Nature Center, a talk featuring Executive Director of the Aldo Leopold Foundation, Buddy Huffaker, and a talk with Mike Yanny of JN Plant Selections.